🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Daily requirements

-The need for folate vary according to age, sex and specific physiological conditions such as pregnancy or breast-feeding.
-In general, adults need around 400 micrograms (mcg) per day, while pregnant women may require up to 600 mcg daily.
+Folate requirements vary according to age, sex and specific physiological conditions such as pregnancy or breastfeeding.
+In general, adults need around 400 micrograms (mcg) per day, while pregnant women may need up to 600 mcg daily.

 Folic acid supplementation

-L'folic acid is the synthetic form of folatefolic acid, often used in dietary supplements and fortified foods.
-Women wishing to conceive or already pregnant are advised to take folic acid supplements to reduce the risk of birth defects.
+Folic acid is the synthetic form of folate, often used in food supplements and fortified foods.
+Women wishing to conceive or who are already pregnant are advised to take folic acid supplements to reduce the risk of congenital malformations.

 Consequences of folate deficiency

-folate deficiency can cause anemia, with symptoms such as extreme fatigue, muscle weakness and shortness of breath.
+Folate deficiency can lead to anaemia, with symptoms such as extreme fatigue, muscle weakness and shortness of breath.
 This condition results from insufficient production of healthy red blood cells.

 Growth and development problems in children

 In children, prolonged vitamin B9 deficiency can impair growth and physical and mental development.
-Ensuring that young people get enough folate from their diet is essential to avoid these undesirable effects.
+It is essential to ensure that young people get enough folate in their diet to avoid these undesirable effects.

 Risks during pregnancy

-For pregnant women, a deficiency in this vitamin can have serious consequences on embryo development, increasing the risk of neural tube defects, spina bifida and other congenital complications.
+For pregnant women, a deficiency in this vitamin can have serious consequences for the development of the embryo, increasing the risk of neural tube defects, spina bifida and other congenital complications.

 Factors influencing folate absorption